How To Pick The 15 Best Toys For 18 Month Old Toddler

 And because it’s 10 inches tall, it will grow alongside your child.

-You can read more Flipazoo at here.
+You can read more about Flipazoo at here.
 It's a best baby stuffed animal.

 - Embroidered eyes and nose (not just buttons) so you’re assured they won’t fall off or get pulled out accidentally